Key Supplements for Vegans And Vegetarians

 5 Key Supplements for Vegans And Vegetarians

-1. Vitamin B12: Vitamin B12 is an essential nutrient for our health, but it is found naturally in dirt and animal products.
+Vitamin B12 is an essential nutrient for our health, but it is found naturally in dirt and animal products.
 Animals don’t make B12 naturally.
 They get it from the grass that grows in the dirt they eat.
 Soil bacteria in the gut of the animals produce vitamin B12.

 Vitamin B12 prevents nerve damage, protects the heart, supports energy levels, and the immune system.
 You can also develop anemia and neurological issues if you are deficient in vitamin B12 for a prolonged period of time.
-In one study, vitamin B12 deficiency affected 86 percent of all vegans2.
+In one study, vitamin B12 deficiency affected 86 percent of all vegans 2.

 Some non-dairy milk and nutritional yeast products are fortified with vitamin B12, but these products typically contain low doses of this vitamin.

-2. Vitamin D: An estimated 40% to 60% of the world’s adult population has a vitamin D deficiency.
-Our ancestors didn’t have this problem because they lived outdoors and didn’t wear much clothing.
+An estimated 40% to 60% of the world’s adult population has a vitamin D deficiency.
+Our ancestors didn't have this problem because they lived outdoors and didn’t wear much clothing.
 This allowed them to get enough vitamin D from the sun to survive.
 Today, most of us work inside and wear clothes.

-A study published in the Journal of Neurology showed that people with moderate vitamin D deficiency had a 53% greater risk of dementia and a 70% higher risk of Alzheimer’s disease3.
+A study published in the Journal of Neurology showed that people with moderate vitamin D deficiency had a 53% greater risk of dementia and a 70% higher risk of Alzheimer’s disease 3.
 Vitamin D helps your body absorb calcium and other minerals (including phosphorous).
 It is also crucial for the healthy functioning of your muscles, your heart, your brain, your pancreas, and your thyroid.
 A study published in the British Medical Journal showed how people who had optimal vitamin D levels during the winter had lower rates of flu than people who received flu vaccines4.

 The flesh of certain fatty fish and some fish liver oils contain only small amounts of vitamin D. Fortified milk products provide the most vitamin D in the American diet today.
 Some mushrooms have their vitamin D content boosted with ultraviolet light.
 But it’s difficult to know if you’re consuming enough vitamin D.

-Research has shown that vegetarians and vegans have up to 50% lower blood and tissue concentrations of EPA and DHA than omnivores6.
+Research has shown that vegetarians and vegans have up to 50% lower blood and tissue concentrations of EPA and DHA than omnivores 6.

 Plant foods that are highest in ALA are flax seeds, chia seeds, canola oil, camelina oil, walnuts, and hemp seeds.
 EPA and DHA are primarily found in Alaskan Pollock, salmon, anchovies, herring, sardines, and other fatty fish – as well as in specific forms of algae.